GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 ### Hyperlinking from org-wiki to Scrapyard and vice versa

 If necessary, it is possible to create links from org-wiki to archives and documents in Scrapyard and vice versa.
-I assume that you are using [RHO Emacs](https://gchristensen.github.io/rho-emacs/) distribution in Windows with the preinstalled org-protocol (you need to configure org-protocol manually otherwise).

 #### Referencing from org-wiki to Scrapyard

-At first you need to register `ext+scrapyard` protocol in Windows registry using a .reg file with the following content:
+At first, it is necessary to register `ext+scrapyard` protocol in Windows registry using a .reg file with the following content:

 ```